jcm0905/CS544/README.md

 After `-f`, feel free to use any file name for a file you would like to send from the client to the server.
 The server will continue to run, and you can continue running the client by executing the same command as shown in (4) to transfer different files to the server.

+6. When finished sending files, shut down the server by performing a keyboard interrupt (Ctrl-C) in the server-side terminal.

-5. When finished, exit the Python Virtual Environment in both terminals:
+7. Exit the Python Virtual Environment in both terminals:
 ```sh
 deactivate
 ```